Patina Requirements

 DXE drivers and Firmware volumes will be dispatched:

-Because Traditional SMM is not supported, events such as the gEfiEventDxeDispatchGuid
+Because Traditional SMM is not supported, events such as the gEfiEventDxeDispatchGuid defined in the PI spec and used

 in the EDK II DXE Core to signal the end of a DXE dispatch round so SMM drivers with DXE dependency expressions could be